mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 * Each ability requires a platforms list, which should contain at least 1 block for a supported operating system (platform).
 Currently, abilities can be created for darwin, linux or windows.
 * Abilities can be added to an adversary through the GUI with the 'add ability' button

+Bootstrap Abilities are abilities that run immediately after sending their first beacon in.
+A bootstrap ability can be added through the GUI by entering the ability id into the 'Bootstrap Abilities' field in the 'Agents' tab.
+Alternatively, you can edit the `conf/agents.yml` file and include the ability id in the bootstrap ability section of the file (ensure the server is turned off before editing any configuration files).

 For each platform, there should be a list of executors.
 Currently Darwin and Linux platforms can use sh and Windows can use psh (PowerShell), cmd (command prompt) or pwsh (open-source PowerShell core).

 Each platform block consists of a: